top of page

 Key areas to focus on include:

-Strength training Resistance exercise supports metabolic health, bone density, and insulin sensitivity.
+Strength training and resistance exercise support metabolic health, bone density, and insulin sensitivity.

-Nutrition A whole-foods diet rich in protein, fiber, and healthy fats supports hormone metabolism.
+Nutrition: A whole-foods diet rich in protein, fibre, and healthy fats supports hormone metabolism.

 Why Protein Intake Matters During Perimenopause